brooklynrail/brooklynrail-platform/content/events/2021/05/media-burn-ant-farm-and-the-making-of-an-image.md

 ---
 title: "Media Burn: Ant Farm and the Making of an Image "
-deck: Chip Lord, Steve Seid, and Constance Lewallen in converastion
+deck: Chip Lord, Steve Seid, and Constance Lewallen in conversation
 summary: Artist Chip Lord and curator Steve Seid join Rail Editor-at-Large Constance Lewallen for a conversation.
 We conclude with a poetry reading.
 people: